-The laboratory practical exams will focus on activities and results obtained from the laboratory exercises.
-Laboratory exams will assess the achievement of the learning outcomes prescribed for this course.
+Students are graded on their completion of 2 types of activities: laboratory assignments and laboratory practical exams.
+A list of laboratory assignments can be found in d2L/eLearn.
+Laboratory practical exams will focus on activities and results obtained from the laboratory assignments and assess the achievement of the learning outcomes prescribed for this course.

-Your attendance is essential to your success.
-You are required to attend each laboratory session in its entirety; each failure to do so without an acceptable excuse will result in 5 points being subtracted for the overall test points for each laboratory class missed.
+Your attendance (in person or virtual) is essential to your success.
+Virtual or in person attendance will be recorded.
+You are required to attend and participate in each laboratory session in its entirety; each failure to do so without an acceptable excuse will result in 5 points being subtracted for the overall test points for each laboratory class missed.